aws-samples/aws-genomics-nextflow-workshop/README.md

 *  locally for both the master process and jobs
 *  locally for the master process with AWS Batch for jobs
-*  (Advanced) Containerized with "Batch-Squared" Infrastructure - An AWS Batch job for the master process that creates additional AWS Batch jobs
+*  containerized with "Batch-Squared" Infrastructure - An AWS Batch job for the master process that creates additional AWS Batch jobs

 ### Local master and jobs